felipebn/confluence-jwt-authenticator/README.md

 - Go to http://jwtbuilder.jamiekurtz.com/
 - Clear all Standard JWT Claims
-- Add the `username` claim setting it's value to a existing username in Confluence
+- Add the `username` claim setting it's value to an existing username in Confluence
 - Set the key to whatever you have set on the `init-param`
 - Set the algorithm to `HS256`
 - Click on `Create Signed JWT`